breadweb/extralife-helper/README.md

 The application settings are highly tuned and not able to be changed by users.
 The most common use case is developers changing them to support rapid development and testing.

 > [!CAUTION]
 > Do not change the `VITE_POLLING_INTERVAL` application setting to a value below `15000` if you are targeting the Extra Life API via the `VITE_API_BASE_URL` value.
-A smaller value will almost certainly result in you getting rate limited by the Extra Life team.
+A smaller value will almost certainly result in you getting rate limited by the Extra Life API.

 ### Mock API

 When developing locally, it is highly reccomended to use the mock API.
 This will prevent you from accidentally spamming the real Extra Life API and getting rate limited.
 You will also be able to test different flows by simulating donations.

 The `mock-api` directory contains mock responses for participant and team endpoints currently used by the Helper.
-Simply run the included webserver script and then update the `VITE_API_BASE_URL` config entry to URL of the mock API.
-It will be `http://localhost:5174` when using the following command:
+Simply run the following command and the mock API will be running `http://localhost:5174`.

 ```shell
 python tools/webserver.py mock-api -p 5174
 ```

+Then, update the `VITE_API_BASE_URL` config entry in the `.env.local` file to this URL value.

 The included `tools/mock.py` Python script provides a number of commands to update the mock API quickly and in the same way the Extra Life API operates.
 View the help to see the options.